benjamin-heasly/openhds-tablet/android-tests/readme.txt

 Getting Android instrumentation tests running was a huge pain!

-I started with teh Android command line tool for creating a test project.
+I started with the Android command line tool for creating a test project.
 It didn't quire work as advertised.
 I had to create the folder for the test project first, then run the command from inside.
 Something like

 cd openhds-tablet